yardenshoham/nalgeon.github.io/content/posts/2021/sqlite-playground/index.md

 sql.js is the perfect engine for an online playground.
 So I used it.

+In 2022 the SQLite team delivered an [official WebAssembly build](https://sqlite.org/wasm), so I switched to it.

 ## Loading the database from a file

 Get the file from the user via `input[type=file]`, read it with the `FileReader`, convert into an 8-bit array, and upload to SQLite: